markshevchenko/algorithms-in-rust/book/1_Arrays_as_data_structures.md

 }
 ```

-As you have possibly noticed, inside the `for` loop we use the *star* operator to get access to elements.
-It's because the iterator returns references to elements instead of elements themselves.
+As you have possibly noticed, we use the *star* operator to get access to items inside the `for` loop.
+It's because the iterator returns references to items instead of items themselves.

 If you're not familiar with references you can skip theese details now.
-We will return to refernces in the Chapter 5.
+We will return to the topic in the Chapter 5.

 What we should understand — iterators hide details of implementation.
 We can use them with all collection types like lists, sets, and arrays of course.